atrettel/lettsymb/README.md

     - `v` for the vector symbol of a quantity.

 2. The name of the concept in `CamelCase` (like `SpecificHeat` for "specific heat").
-Note that only ASCII characters are accepted, so quantities like the Damköhler number become `\qDamkoehlerNumber`, for example.
+Note that only ASCII letters are accepted, so "Damköhler number" becomes `DamkoehlerNumber`, for example.
+Apostrophes, dashes, and other punctuation are also dropped ("Poisson's ratio" becomes `PoissonsRatio`).

 Combine these two and you can easily know the command for any given symbol of a dimension or quantity.